quorten/quorten-blog1/_posts/2018-12-13-pc-platforms-change-us.md

   first to introduce powerful computer hardware to the mass market.
   Windows 95 was the biggest first to bring a device driver model with thousands of available device drivers to the IBM PC compatible system.
-Windows 95 was the first to bring an elegantly designed user interface to this generation of powerful computer hardware.
+Windows 95 was the biggest first to bring an elegantly designed user interface to this generation of powerful computer hardware.
 And, by running on powerful computer hardware, Windows 95 was capable of hosting sophisticated computer software.
 Also, unlike Mac OS Classic, support for a text terminal/console was built-in by default, as required for compatibility with MS-DOS software.
 As a consequence, support for GNU Unix-like software development tools on Windows grew quickly, and Unix-born software like Web browsers got ported to Windows quickly.
 Not too long later, Windows 98 featured powerful modern Internet support built-in to the operating system installation by default.

   The particularly unusual about thing about Windows 9x at the time, which is still considered unusual today, was the iron-heart